International Student Costs & Financial Aid

 Cost of Attendance

 All accepted international students will be considered for a partial international scholarship at Clarkson.
 There is no separate application to complete to be considered for an international scholarship.
-These scholarships range from $2,000 to $20,000 per academic year.
+These scholarships range from $5,000 to $30,000 per academic year.
 The amount awarded is based on the student's academic record.
 For first-year students this includes: secondary school GPA, rigor of the curriculum, SAT and TOEFL scores, and letters of recommendation.
 For transfer students, university GPA, rigor of curriculum, TOEFL score, and letters of recommendation are considered.
-The average international scholarship is currently about $8,000 per year.
 International scholarships do not increase after the first year.
-Students must maintain good academic standing (2.0 or better) in order to maintain their international scholarship.
+Students must maintain good Satisfactory Academic Progress in order to maintain their international scholarship.

 International students may apply for admission to our Honors Program.
 There is a separate application process for this program.
 An on-campus interview or telephone interview is also required.
 Students who are accepted into the Honors Program receive a $2,000 per year scholarship.
 Admission to this program is very competitive.